JoinMarket-Org/joinmarket/README.txt

 e.g. patient-single-tx.py which does the above but doesnt mind waiting up to a limit e.g. gui-taker.py has a gui which shows the user the orderbook and they can easily fill and order and see other statistics, could be easily done by opening a http port and sending a html form and graphics

 TODO
+extend send-payment.py to be able to do more than 2-party coinjoin

+TODO
 implement this the thing that gmaxwell wrote about in the original coinjoin post, as a kind of tumbler